Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- List your degrees or certifications as well as the schools you went to
+- Make a list of your degrees or certificates and the institutions you went to

 Skills: